munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-In order to use `va_list` and the macros for working with it, we need to bring in a standard header:
+In order to use `va_list` and the macros for working with it, we need to bring in a standard header.

 ^code include-stdarg (1 after)

-With this, our VM can not only do the right thing when you negate numbers (like it used to before we broke it), but it also gracefully handles erroneous attempts to negate other types.
+With this, our VM can not only do the right thing when you negate numbers (like it used to before we broke it), but it also gracefully handles erroneous attempts to negate other types (which we don't have yet, but still).

 ### Binary arithmetic operators